adolfojmnz/backend-capstone/README.md

 <br>

 # Testing
-There are a total of 12 tests for each API endpoint and each of its allowed HTTP methods.
+There are a total of 12 tests to ensure that each API endpoint and each of its allowed HTTP methods work properly.
 <br>

 Run the tests